Last updated: 1 month ago

 Despite always being on the marketing side, his role has seemingly never been about taking whatever product he's given and making a nice poster of it.

-Just as much as with design, marketing is deep-rooted within Apple and Phil Schiller have been at the heart of that for over two decades.
+Just as much as with design, marketing is deep-rooted within Apple and Phil Schiller has been at the heart of that for over two decades.